Jon Ralston: Career

 After completing his master's degree, Ralston moved to Las Vegas, Nevada, to become a night-time police reporter for the Las Vegas Review-Journal in 1984.
 In 1986, he was assigned to cover politics, and in 1989, he became a full-time political columnist for that paper.
 In 1999, he sold his newsletter side project to Greenspun Media Group and began writing for the Las Vegas Sun, one of its newspapers.
 His book, The Anointed One: An Inside Look At Nevada Politics, was published in September 2000.
 It recounted how Kenny Guinn won his first election, the Nevada governor's race in 1998, with backing from the casino industry and political insiders.
+Ralston was a guest on Rachel Maddow's show in 2011 to discuss the scandal-provoked resignation of Sen. John Ensign (R-NV).

 In September 2012, Ralston left the Las Vegas Sun.
 In 2014, Ralston appeared as an actor in the Amazon original series Alpha House.
 His KSNV Ralston Reports TV show ended on December 12, 2014.
 On January 7, 2015, he began writing for the Reno Gazette-Journal.
 As of 2016, did a television show, Ralston Live, a different email newsletter called Flash, and a twice-weekly column for the Reno Gazette-Journal.
 His show was discontinued on June 21, 2016, by KLVX and KNPB.